My Top 10 Tips for How to Braise Brisket!

 5. Browning.
 You want to slowly render the fat from your brisket and get a nice brown sear on it before braising.
 This is going to add lots of flavor!

 6. Braising time!
 I like to cook my brisket in a large Dutch oven (make sure it fits!
-You can always cut a larger brisket into smaller pieces).
+You can always cut a larger brisket into smaller pieces and braise in a few pots or a large deep pan covered with foil works too.)
 Bring the liquid to a simmer and then lower the heat as low as it goes.
 You can also cook brisket in the oven at 200 degrees F, but I like to keep an eye on mine.

 7. Low and slow wins!
 Every time.
 Cook brisket for a minimum of 4 hours, until it’s super tender but not falling apart.
 Larger pieces will take longer.
 And don’t let the liquid boil, that will boil the meat which will toughen it.
 Which is bad.
 The brisket will shrink while cooking (hehe) as the fat melts down.

 8. Let ‘er rest.
 I try to make my brisket a day ahead of time if I can.
 Much like a good chili, the flavors meld overnight making the brisket even better!
+Plus, you don’t have to worry about finishing it by the time your guests arrive.
 Let cooked brisket come to room temperature, refrigerate overnight without cutting.
 The next day, slice cold against the grain, reheat in the sauce and serve!

 9. Don’t forget the leftovers!
 There is nothing better than leftover brisket in a breakfast taco or sandwich.
 Nothing.